openwdl/wdl/versions/development/SPEC.md

 1. Remove all line continuations and subsequent white space.
   * A line continuation is a backslash (`\`) immediately preceding the newline.
 A line continuation indicates that two consecutive lines are actually the same line (e.g. when breaking a long line for better readability).
   * If a line ends in multiple `\` then standard character escaping applies.
 Each pair of consecutive backslashes (`\\`) is an escaped backslash.
 So a line is continued only if it ends in an odd number of backslashes.
-  * Removing a line continuation means removing the last `\` character, the immediately following newline, and all the whitespace preceeding the next non-whitespace character or end of line (whichever comes first).
+  * Removing a line continuation means removing the last `\` character, the immediately following newline, and all the whitespace preceding the next non-whitespace character or end of line (whichever comes first).
 2. Remove all whitespace following the opening `<<<`, up to and including a newline (if any).
-3. Remove all whitespace preceeding the closing `>>>`, up to and including a newline (if any).
+3. Remove all whitespace preceding the closing `>>>`, up to and including a newline (if any).
 4. Use all remaining non-*blank* lines to determine the *common leading whitespace*.
   * A blank line contains zero or more whitespace characters followed by a newline.
   * Common leading whitespace is the minimum number of whitespace characters occuring before the first non-whitespace character in a non-blank line.